frankie-baron/resume/README.md

   Contributed to the development of a user-friendly public transport ticketing app, focusing on implementing a multi-traveler feature and ensuring high code quality through continuous delivery and extensive testing.

 - **Wage 3.0**, iOS Developer
-  Played a key role in developing an app designed to connect users with odd job opportunities in their area, utilizing Swift and a CLEAN architecture to ensure maintainability and performance.
+  Worked on developing an app designed to connect users with odd job opportunities in their area, utilizing Swift and a CLEAN architecture to ensure maintainability and performance.

 - **EasyInvoice 2.0**, iOS Developer
   Managed the redesign of an invoicing app for the British and Canadian markets, creating a seamless migration flow for users transitioning from a legacy application.